 The Incredible Journey Of Jazz reaches thousands of students every year to provide them with a one-of-a-kind experience.
 It features a power point presentation, narrator and live jazz band that demonstrate the various styles of historical figures as well as illustrations from different eras.
 Elements include the exploration of rhythm, melody, call-and-response, counterpoint and the interweaving of music and cultures from around the world.
 Students also learn about the importance of African values on American life, slavery and civil rights.

-The Incredible Journey of Jazz was developed in 1999 by PSU Professor of Jazz Darrell Grant and Editor/Broadcaster Lynn Darroch.
+In 1999, the Incredible Journey of Jazz was written by editor/broadcaster Lynn Darroch and developed by PSU Professor of Jazz Darrell Grant.
 It has been presented at over 60 school and public performances throughout the Portland metro area, and reaches 1200 students a year.
 The program features a narrator and jazz band who demonstrate characterizations of historical figures and musical illustrations from different eras and styles to provide students a living experience of jazz.
 Musical elements include the exploration of rhythm, melody, call-and-response and counterpoint.
 Additionally, students learn about the importance of African and immigrant cultures on American life, slavery and civil rights, and the interweaving of music and cultures around the world.

 Here’s what some of the educators in our community have to say about IJOJ: